Composing XML output for an action in a flow

 Defining the structure and content of your XML output

-We'll use a simple scenario to describe how you can compose XML output from a field in your flow.
-Let's suppose you want to extract shipping details that are recorded for orders in a database so that you can save them to an XML file in Box for some further action.
-You have constructed a flow that includes an IBM Db2® Retrieve TABLE records action for the data to be retrieved.
+The following scenario describes how to compose XML output from a field in your flow.
+In this scenario, you want to extract shipping details that are recorded for orders in a database.
+You can then save the details to an XML file in Box for some further action.
+You constructed a flow that includes an IBM Db2® Retrieve TABLE records action for the data to be retrieved.

 Example of Db2 shipping records to be retrieved